jobot2397/personal-website/README.md

 - Give AI context
 - Make prefixed responses better
 - Merge to master branch
-- Add way to clear chat (trash can icon in bottom)
 - Need to figure out a way to omit fixed data or replace it with text so that I can visualize pretty things
 - Make prompt.txt better
 - Install posthog